 Zoo, are an authentic way of witnessing wildlife and natural beauty.
-These places are maintained to make the people aware about different species and animal kind present on this planet.Zoos In New Zealand New Zealand in itself is full of natural beauty and lush greenery.
-Core aim of New Zealand zoo is to conserve the species that are on the verge of extinction like for example elusive kiwi.
+These places are maintained to make the people aware about different species and animal kind present on this planet.Zoos In New Zealand in itself is full of natural beauty and lush greenery.
+The core aim of New Zealand zoo is to conserve the species that are on the verge of extinction like for example elusive kiwi.
 They consist of detailed programs on animal breeding and other animal health related things.
 The guides available here are expert in their field and are always happy to answer the queries of visitors.
 The best part of these zoos in New Zealand is that they also provide visitors to play and feed the animals and also to hold some of them.

 Best Zoos of New Zealand

 Some of these zoos offer certain interactive activities for its visitors like close encounters with cheetahs, lions, giraffes, lemurs and panda’s etc. visitors can also ask questions to the zoo veterinarians.
 Take a look to know what’s in store for you.

 Hamilton zoo is one of the main parts of the zoological garden; spread over 62 acres of land.
 It is located on the Brymer Road in the suburbs of Rotokauri and the administration is maintained by the Hamilton City Council along with the support of the Department of Recreation and Welfare Handling.
 This zoo also holds its name for full accreditation by the Zoo and Aquarium Association.